Fabien Roy: Retirement

-Roy returned to business and community involvement, serving as director of Geoffrion Leclerc from 1981–1988, director of a community college (Cégep de Lévis-Lauzon) from 1984–1985, member of the Beauce economic council from 1981, as well as participating in Rotary Club activities and local celebrations.
-In 1987 he was one of the co-chairs of the 250 th anniversary of the Beauce.
-He continues to campaign in many socio-economic organizations.
+Roy returned to business and community involvement, serving as director of Geoffrion Leclerc from 1981 to 1988, director of a community college (Cégep de Lévis-Lauzon) from 1984 to 1985, member of the Beauce economic council from 1981, as well as participating in Rotary Club activities and local celebrations.
+In 1987 he was one of the co-chairs of the 250th anniversary of the Beauce.
+He continued to campaign in many socio-economic organizations.
 He sat on the consultation committee of the Marius-Barbeau Museum.